hashicorp-dev-advocates/envoy-metrics-demystified/shipyard/docs/index.md

 ### API
 The API layer is the main entry point is the API service, this has been deployed as a single instance.
-API is a HTTP JSON based service and makes a single call to the Payments service for every API call.
+API is an HTTP JSON based service and makes a single call to the Payments service for every API call.

 ### Payments
-The Payments service is a HTTP JSON based service, of which there are 3 instances deployed.
-Payments has 2 insances of the `v1` service which are functioning 100%.
+The Payments service is an HTTP JSON based service, of which there are 3 instances deployed. `Payments` has 2 instances of the `v1` service which are functioning 100% (and therefore have an error rate of 0%).
 It also contains 1 instance of the `v2` service which has an error rate of 20%.
-All 3 insances of Payments are load balanced equaly from API.
+All 3 instances of Payments are load balanced equally from API.

 Payments makes a single gRPC upstream call to Currency with every request to Payments.

 ### Currency
-The currency Service is a gRPC service comprising of a single `v1` instance and a single `v2` instance.
+The currency Service is a gRPC service comprising a single `v1` instance and a single `v2` instance.
 The `v2` instance of the service has been configured to return an error code `13` for 20% of all requests.

-Traffic to Currency is loadbalanced equally from Payments.
+Traffic to Currency is load balanced equally from Payments.

 #### Figure 1.1 Application Overview
 ![](./images/getting_started_2.png)